 - 1. Coordinate and supervise all enumeration activities in the EA during the data collection process with survey households, - 2.
 MONITOR ALL TRACKING VERY CLOSELY.
 Confirm that the T-0, T-1 and T-2 forms are filled out correctly and that the enumerators are collecting as much contact and location information for households as possible, - 3.
 Keep in regular contact with the tracking manager to report all possible distance tracking cases that your team has and to receive the list of distance tracking cases you have inherited from other teams, - 4.
 Complete the weekly tracking report updating headquarters on all outstanding tracking cases you have at one time AND the case-specific forms for tracking households and individuals, - 5.
 Monitor, check, and assess the quality of the work of the enumerators, and review the questionnaires for completeness, consistency, and accuracy. - 6.
-Oversee the concurrent data entry effort in the field, and ensure that the errors identified by the data entry application are corrected prior to departing from a given EA, - 7.
-Confirm that the data entered is being automatically uploaded to headquarters.
-If there is a problem you MUST email the entered data to mwIHPS@gmail.com on a regular basis for each EA that is completed, - 8.
-Assist the enumerators in the collection of anthropometric data from children less than 5 years old, - 9.
-Monitor the condition of survey equipment assigned to the enumerators and the data entry clerk,
+Oversee and ensure that the errors identified by the data entry application are corrected prior to departing from a given EA, - 7.
+Confirm that the data entered is being synced to headquarters.
+If there is a problem you MUST communicate with headquarters,

-- 10. Collect information from knowledgeable community members using the Community Questionnaire, - 11.
-Collect information from assigned local market using the Market Questionnaire, and, - 12.
-Administer the COMMUNITY AND MARKET QUESTIONNAIRES during Visit 1 for PANEL A EAs and during Visit 2 for PANEL B EAs. - 13.
-Review all supplementary material sent from the NSO Headquarters (including manual updates and clarifications concerning technical or logistical issues) with the field staff in a timely manner. - 14.
+- 8. Assist the enumerators in the collection of anthropometric data from children less than 5 years old for the cross-sectional households and children up to 12 years old for the panel, - 9.
+Monitor the condition of survey equipment assigned to the enumerators, - 10.
+Collect information from knowledgeable community members using the Community Questionnaire, - 11.
+Administer the COMMUNITY QUESTIONNAIRE.
+For the panel sample this is done during Visit 1 for PANEL A EAs and during Visit 2 for PANEL B EAs. - 12.
+Review all supplementary material sent from the NSO Headquarters (including manual updates and clarifications concerning technical or logistical issues) with the field staff in a timely manner. - 13.
 Manage the team during the entire field work period.